 Unlike the other mills, it was in the New Town, with its clock tower facing the Old Town on the other side of the River Esk.

-After Reid and Taylor died, the company was run by Henry Graham (1846-1909), believed to have been Taylor’s illegitimate son.
+After Alexander Reid and Joseph Taylor died in 1874 and 1896 respectively, the company was run by Henry Graham (1846-1909), generally believed to have been Taylor’s illegitimate son.
 By the time of the Great War, it had passed to Graham’s sons Richard (1874-1918) and Frederic (1878-1933).

 Reid & Taylor profits contributed to two of the Langholm area’s large houses: Craigcleugh (1874), built by Alexander Reid, and Holmwood (1885), built by Henry Graham.
 However, Reid died in March 1874, before Craigcleugh had been completed.